Protect Your Future After Reckless Driving Charges

 What Is Reckless Driving?

-In Arizona, to be convicted of reckless driving, the prosecution must prove that you drove a vehicle in reckless disregard for the safety of persons or property.
+In Arizona, to convict you of reckless driving, the prosecution must prove that you drove a vehicle in reckless disregard for the safety of people or property.

 What Is Racing?